Crime in Italy: Central and Northern Italy

 In comparison with southern Italy, the central and northern regions of the country are generally perceived as less prone to crime by foreigners.
 However, in recent years, the north has tended to exhibit slightly higher levels of crime than the south, evidenced by the northern cities of Milan, Florence, Turin, Genoa, and Rimini scoring the highest crime rates in Italy.
 On the other hand, regions such as Marche, Tuscany, Umbria, and Friuli Venezia Giulia show relatively lower indicators of criminality.
 Despite this, the northern regions of Italy have consistently demonstrated lower levels of extortion and corruption than their southern counterparts.

 Rome

 According to the European Union’s statistics-gathering wing, there were 0.7 homicides per 100,000 people in Rome as of 2015.
 This puts the homicide rate in the capital at a slightly higher rate than the national average of 0.5, but this is still by all accounts a very low homicide rate, especially for a large city, and amongst the lowest in European capital cities.
 As with the rest of Italy, pickpocketing, petty fraud, and automobile theft are much more common than violent crimes.

+Imprisonment

+As of 30 April 2026 the 189 penal institutions in Italy held 64,412 inmates, of whom 2,844 were women and 20,307 were foreign nationals, against an official capacity of 51,265 places, according to the Department of Penitentiary Administration of the Ministry of Justice.
+The department calculates capacity on the basis of 9 square metres for the first inmate plus 5 square metres for each of the others, a more generous standard than the 6 plus 4 square metres used by the Committee for the Prevention of Torture.

+In the Council of Europe's SPACE I penal statistics for 2025, published on 19 May 2026, Italy recorded 121 inmates per 100 available places, against 95.2 for Europe as a whole, and was one of nine prison administrations classified as severely overcrowded, alongside Türkiye and France (both 131), Croatia (123), Malta (118) and Cyprus (117).